 While writing the JDK 19 update blog post I strongly considered writing about the “new” (jdk.vm.internal.FillerObject and jdk.vm.internal.FillerArray) objects that may appear in heap dumps.
 I thought they were not that interesting, but it looks like people quickly noticed them.
 This post describes their purpose after all.
+Update 2024/07/22: The name of the latter class is [Ljdk/internal/vm/FillerElement; beginning with JDK 21.

 Background